 Now that Polynesian reopened in late July 2021 following a lengthy refurbishment, guests are able to enjoy brand new rooms with a Moana theme!

 Where you can find them

-At this time it appears that the Moana themed rooms will be found in regular non villa rooms (including those with Theme Park and Lagoon Views).
+The Moana themed rooms are found in regular non villa rooms (including those with Theme Park and Lagoon Views).
 There is no word yet whether the theming will be extended to the Disney Vacation Club section of the resort.

 The Polynesian is a classic resort that has access to the Monorail, is located closest to Magic Kingdom, and has a lot of history.